Top 5 Benefits of Paid Search Campaigns

 Quick to Execute.

-In addition, it takes only a few hours to get an effective paid search campaign up and running in Adwords.
+In addition, it takes only a few hours to get an effective paid search campaign up and running in Google Ads.
 There are no creative assets to design or upload.
 Though campaigns are quick to set up, they do require long-term care.
 It is critical that campaigns are monitored and optimized to ensure performance long term.